The Duties of a Property Owner Under Georgia Premises Liability Law

 The degree of care a property owner owes to another person depends on whether that person is an invitee, licensee, or trespasser.
 O.C.G.A. § 51-3-1 governs the property owner’s duty of care to invitees.
 A grocery shopper is an invitee, so the statute will apply in the example with the spilled water.
 If the water is not removed in a reasonable time and an injury occurs, the property owner will be liable for injury.
 However, if the person entering the property is a licensee or trespasser, a different more restrictive standard will apply.

 If you have been injured in an accident, you need a knowledgeable personal injury lawyer.
-Contact the law firm of Joel Williams.
+Contact Williams Elleby Howard & Easter today.

 How Long Do I Have to File My Cobb County, Georgia, Personal Injury Case?